Dùn Aluinn

 Dùn-Àluinn (1912) by Iain MacCormaic (1860–1947) was the first full-length novel in Scottish Gaelic literature.
-It was first published as a weekly serial in the People's Journal May - September 1910.
-Iain MacCormaic had also published a novella, Gun d'thug i speis do'n Armunn a few years before.
+It was first published as a weekly serial in The People's Journal from May to September 1910.
 The name is sometimes anglicised as Dunaline.

 It was closely followed by Angus Robertson's An t-Ogha Mòr, which had actually been serialised prior to Dun Aluinn's publication, and so vies for the position of first novel.

+MacCormaic, a native of Mull, published in magazines sponsored by Ruaraidh Erskine.
+Prior to the novel, he had published collections of short stories and a novella, Gu’n Tug i Spéis do’n Armunn, in 1908.

 Plot summary

-It is about the horror of the Highland Clearances, and the heir of a despotic landlord, Cailean Og, who is disinherited.
+The novel is about the horror of the Highland Clearances, and the heir of a despotic landlord, Cailean Og, who is disinherited.
 The most interesting character is the Church of Scotland minister who gives a sermon about social rights.
 For a novel of its period, it is fairly cosmopolitan, and the action ranges to locations as exotic as gold mines in New Zealand.

+Reception

+After publication the novel was reviewed in The Oban Times and by An Comunn Gàidhealach.
+There were suggestions that the vocabulary used in the novel was local to Mull.